BeloMaximka/QualityofBuilding/ImmersiveBuilding/README.md

 # TODO

 - Fix meteoric stone
-- Add proper translation to skill modes
-- Make cobblestone blocks use stones and mortar for building in survival mode
 - Add mortar crafting from clay
 - Replace clay usage in cobble crafts with mortar
 - Double the yield of mortar from crafting to deal with awkward proportions